sanctuuary/APE_readthedocs/index.rst

 APE Docs
 ========

-.. attention:: This is the documentation for the development (master) branch.
-               Looking for the documentation of the current **stable** version?
-               Have a look at `v1.0.2 <https://test-repository.readthedocs.io/en/1.0.2/>`_.

 .. note:: The APE team can always use your feedback and help to
           improve the tutorials and class references.
 If you don't understand something, or cannot find what you